ashutoshaay26/ashutoshaay26.github.io/_posts/2012-08-14-IIT-Madras-MS-(Computer Science)-Interview-Experience.md

 1) The objective paper contained 30 questions.
 Each question of 2 marks and negative marking was there -0.25 for each wrong question.
 A syllabus is same as GATE syllabus.
 Each subject contained 3 questions.
 The level of questions was good than GATE questions (More logical and need a little thinking).
 5-7 questions were straightforward.
 Aptitude section had 5 questions and not easy at all like GATE aptitude.
 2) The subjective paper had 2 questions. first one was about to build an algorithm to find all local minimum in given complete binary tree.
 A second was like a Statement of Purpose "Why do you want to pursue MS at IIT Madras"?

 The result was declared around 7:30 p.m on the same day.
 54 candidates were selected out of 160 for interviews on next day.
-Hopefully, with HARD WORK and BLESSINGS, my roll no was in the list.
-I learnt a fruitful lesson about the mistakes did in GATE exam and it's all about those 3 hours to convert your potential into achievement.
+Hopefully, with hardwork and blessings, my roll no was in the list.
+I learnt a fruitful lesson about the mistakes, did in GATE exam and it's all about those 3 hours to convert your potential into achievement.

 Next day, we had to report at 8 a.m in morning.
 After document verification, of the three panel randomly candidates were sent to one of them.
 My interview was started at 2:30 afternoon.
 There were 4 professors sitting on my panel.
 Very friendly, supportive and try to make environment light, so they encouraged to do two side communication rather than one side.
 One panellist saw my GATE score and academic records and ask for elaborate on my machine learning research and development internship.
 They were quite impressed by my answer to "Why do you want to pursue MS at IITM?"
 I know about 2 professors and Lab working in deep learning as I took help from one of their research paper.
 So, it was plus point for me.